apache/tvm-rfcs/rfcs/0008-microtvm-project-api.md

 improvements:

 1. Integrating more naturally with build systems typical of embedded platforms.
-2. Allowing TVM to automatically generate projects  platforms to define automated scripts to build projects
+2. Allowing TVM to automatically generate projects for platforms and define automated scripts to build such projects.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation